jhofscheier/ltex-utils.nvim/README.md

 To examine, change, or remove entries in the `disabledRules` or `hiddenFalsePositives` lists, use the `:LTeXUtils modify_disabledRules` or `:LTeX modify_hiddenFalsePositives` commands respectively.

+To switch the display of the LTeX LSP server's diagnostics between 'on' and 'off' use `:LTeXUtils toggle_diagnostics`.

 More details can be found in the [tutorial](TUTORIAL.md).

 ## Caveats